sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * The weekly average of such incidents since 7 October is 30, compared with 21 incidents per week between 1 January and 6 October 2023\.
 The number of incidents since 7 October has declined from 127 incidents in the first week (7-13 October) to 18 incidents between 23 and 28 December.
 One-third of those incidents after 7 October included firearms, including shootings and threats of shootings.
 In nearly half of all recorded incidents after 7 October Israeli forces were either accompanying or reported to be supporting the attackers. ((98 for #3))

 ### Displacement (West Bank) ((31 for #4))

+* Since 7 October 2023 and as of 5 January 2024, OCHA has recorded 381 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (36 incidents), damage to Palestinian-owned property (297 incidents), or both casualties and damage to property (48 incidents).
+The number of such incidents represents almost one third of all settler attacks against Palestinians in the West Bank recorded from 1 January 2023 to date. ((43 for #1))

 ### Displacement (West Bank)